Qabel/qabel.github.io/Qabel-Client-Configuration.md

 The next setting are common and often use in the setting groups.

- * id: The id of the setting group.
+ * id: The id of the setting structure.
 This shall be an unique id in the application
- * updated: The timestamp when the setting group was updated last time
+ * updated: The timestamp when the setting structure was updated last time
- * created: The timestamp when the setting group was created
+ * created: The timestamp when the setting structure was created
  * deleted: The timestamp when the setting was deleted.
-After a time x this group will be deleted completed
+After a time x this structure will be deleted completed

 ### Local settings